-The tax professionals at Engineered Tax Services (ETS) always consider the home office deduction when clients look to them for proactive tax plans.
+Always consider the home office deduction qualifiers list when looking into them during the proactive tax planning stage.
 After all, if the IRS allows you to take a deduction for bills you already pay each month like utilities and a mortgage, why not claim the tax deduction and save some money?
 The home office deduction is not as huge of a deduction as cost segregation, conservation easement, energy credits, etc., but most business owners can arrange their operations to claim it.

 Even the smallest of tax savings each year can really add up.
 Additionally, a few years ago, the IRS came up with a simplified method that eliminates most of the recordkeeping requirements and the depreciation recapture provision.